 This is why a DRO is not a good solution for people with a temporary debt problem.
 If you know that you should be able to get a good job in the next few years and then repay your debts, look at a Debt Management Plan instead.

 “But I want to repay my creditors”

-Strictly you don’t have any creditors any more because your debts no longer exist.
-Personally I wouldn’t worry about banks or credit card companies – they took a business decision to lend to you and they charge enough so they make a profit even if a few loans aren’t repaid.
+Strictly you don’t have any creditors anymore because your debts no longer exist.
+Personally, I wouldn’t worry about banks or credit card companies – they took a business decision to lend to you and they charge enough so they make a profit even if a few loans aren’t repaid.
 And any debt collectors your debts were sold to would only have paid a few pennies in the pound for your debts.

 “It seems wrong to have taken the easy way out”

 You made what was probably the right decision at the time.
-If you feel you owe society something in exchange for your clean start, then the thing to do is to make sure your finances never get into a mess again:
+If you feel you owe society something in exchange for your clean start, then the best thing to do is to make sure your finances never get into a mess again:

 - save up a good size emergency fund – aim to have for 3-6 months expenditure in a savings account;

 - get a good budget, including putting money aside for long term items such as replacing your car;

 - make regular pension contributions.

 That’s not going to happen – the DRO marker will drop off your credit record six years after the DRO started.
 There are ways to improve your credit record in the meanwhile, see Clean up your credit file after a DRO for details, but it’s not going to be great until the six years are up.